storyblok/storyblok-docs/content/content-delivery/v2/core-resources/links/retrieve-multiple-links.md

 title: Retrieve Multiple Links
 ---

-Returns the links object containing all links of one space.
-Use the `version` parameter and the correct token types to receive either `draft` and `published` or only `published` links.
+Returns the links object containing all links of one space including the `draft` and `published` links.
+To get only `published` links, use the `version=published`.

 | Query Parameter           | Description          |
 |---------------------|----------------------|